-After the treatment with 40HT for 16 hours on 4 dpf we observed an accumulation of apoptotic bodies from dying or dead PCs.
-When larvae were analyzed again 24, 48 and 72 hrs later by in vivo confocal microscopy, the amount of debris derived from dying PCs was markedly reduced based on the wider spacing of red fluorescent debris and fewer particles in the PC layer (Fig. 2C).
+Clearance of apoptotic bodies involves microglial phagocytosis larvae were analyzed again 24, 48 and 72 h later by in vivo confocal microscopy, the amount of debris derived from dying PCs was markedly reduced based on the wider spacing of red fluorescent debris and fewer particles in the PC layer (Fig. 2C).
 This decrease in fluorescent cell debris could be attributed to microglial cells, which are the major phagocytosing cells of the brain.
-Their number though is low in the cerebellum and increases only slightly - likely because of continued brain growth - from 4 dpf to 5 dpf to about one microglial cell per cerebellar hemisphere (Fig. 5D see number of microglia in EtOH and 40HT control specimens).
-Microglia are involved in developmental apoptosis in the larval zebrafish brain (Cole and Ross, 2001), which still occurs in the optic tectum on 3 dpf, while it has ceased in the cerebellum (Peri and Nüsslein-Volhard, 2008; Sieger and Peri, 2013; Svahn et al., 2013).
-To address the potential involvement of microglia in the clearance of apoptotic debris, we induced the ablation of PCs on 4 dpf in PC- ATTACTM larvae in the Tg(pU.1:gal4-uas:egfp)-background, where microglia are highlighted by their expression of EGFP (Fig. 5) (Peri and Nüsslein-Volhard, 2008).
+However, their number is low in the cerebellum and increases only slightly - likely because of continued brain growth - from 4 dpf to 5 dpf to about one microglial cell per cerebellar hemisphere (Fig. 5D, see number of microglia in EtOH and 4OHT control specimens).
+Microglia are involved in developmental apoptosis in the larval zebrafish brain (Cole and Ross, 2001), which still occurs in the optic tectum at 3 dpf, whereas it has ceased in the cerebellum (Peri and Nüsslein-Volhard, 2008; Sieger and Peri, 2013; Svahn et al., 2013).
+To address the potential involvement of microglia in the clearance of apoptotic debris, we induced the ablation of PCs at 4 dpf in